 - Child (under 16 years old) - $80 for a passport book and/or $15 for a passport card.

 - There is an additional $25 agency processing fee for each application.

 - Applicants between the ages of 16 to 18 must appear with a parent or legal guardian.

 - Applicants under the age of 16 must appear with BOTH PARENTS.

 Note: If you were born in Monroe County you may obtain a copy of your birth certificate by contacting the Bureau of Vital Statistics at 753-5141.
 Please be sure to request the long form birth certificate.

-For quicker results, download a passport application, fill it out beforehand and bring it with you to the County Clerk’s Office.
+For quicker results, download a passport application, fill it out beforehand but do not sign it and bring it with you to the County Clerk’s Office.